lildann/CV/README.md

 In work and in my learning, I am motivated by solutions that can make a difference in the world.
 My idea for a community-focused football app was chosen and developed for the final engineering project at Makers.
 Seeing [KickAbout](https://github.com/lildann/kickabout) take shape from identifying a gap in the market, to being built into an online platform was really exciting.
 I believe my experience working in creative industries gives me a unique perspective in approaching problems that coding can solve.

 #### Communication + Connection
-As the Exhibitions Manager for a fast-paced gallery with three locations in Central London, communication and building strong relationships across departments was key to the success of each exhibition.
+As the Exhibitions Manager for a fast-paced gallery with three locations in Central London, communication and building strong working relationships across departments was key to the success of each exhibition.
 Being promoted consistently throughout my time there was the outcome of analysing and identifying areas for improvement and implementing new methods, such as departmental Trello Boards, and running agenda-focused meetings.

 Since finishing the course at Makers, I have become a mentor to three students.
 Mentorship schemes are a brilliant way to make authentic connections within a new industry, and I've found it to be a rewarding experience in giving advice, encouragement and perspective.